vitillo/yampl/README.md

-# YAMPL
+# YAMPL Core

 [![Build Status](https://travis-ci.org/ntauth/yampl.svg?branch=master)](https://travis-ci.org/ntauth/yampl)

 YAMPL (Yet Another Message Passing Library) provides a simple abstraction of inter-process (local or distributed) & inter-thread communication channels.
+This repository is a fork from `vitillo/yampl` and only contains the core YAMPL code.

 A channel allows to send and receive data over it.
 Each end of a channel is attached to a socket:
 * **ClientSocket:**  a ***ClientSocket*** can be connected to at most a single ***ServerSocket*** through a channel;